RetroGamerStuff/n64rgb/misc/RCP2Pads/README.md

 ## Purpose

-This PCB enables you to apply conditioning resistors to the RCP output pins.
-This is useful for any CPLD and FPGA RGB Kit like viletims N64RGB (public and commercial), N64RGBv1, N64RGBv2, N64Advanced and many more variations spreaded over the internet.
+This PCB enables you to apply appropriate buffering to the RCP output pins for N64RGB installs.
+This is useful for any CPLD and FPGA RGB Kit like viletims N64RGB (public and commercial), N64RGBv2.1, N64Advanced and many more variations spreaded over the internet.

 ## Where to Order?

-This board can be ordered from every service you want to choose, e.g. PCBWay (I personally ordered around 100 boards for around $100).
+This board can be ordered from every service you want to choose, e.g. PCBWay.
-An easy small prototype solution though might be the flex cable service by [OSHPark](https://oshpark.com/shared_projects/WxRgf9Iw).
+An easy small prototype solution though might be the flex cable service by [OSHPark](https://oshpark.com/).
-Make sure to tick the flex service before going to the checkout!
+Make sure to tick the flex service before going to the checkout when chosing for OSHPark!

 ## Pinout